jharris1679/community_health/README.md

 ### Network structure

- - Nodes are half-members; senders and recipients
+ - Nodes are half-members; senders and recipients, identified by their user_id
- - Senders and recipients cannot have infinitely many edges.
+ - Senders and recipients cannot have infinitely many edges (the degree of the node).
 We are seeking to maximize this quantity.
  - Edges cannot have infinite weight.
 We are also seeking to maximize this quantity.
  - Edge types
 	 - Message